Last Updated on November 21, 2023

 Human talent is the best tool to optimize processes.
 Still, operators will only be effective if they have good practices and pre-established mechanisms in terms of security and other areas.

-6. Implement asynchronous systems
+9. Implement asynchronous Systems

 In those production systems in Mexico based on workstations, where each has a different time for the execution of the activity, and the manufacturer wants the entire line to be synchronized, it is most likely that the time will be affected since each workstation has its own time.